risevest/octonet/docs/Jobs.md

 ### 2. Use Retries Wisely

-- Set `retries: 0` for idempotent operations where failures can be skipped
+- Use `retries: 0` only for non-critical or best-effort operations where occasional failures are acceptable
 - Use higher retry counts for critical operations
 - Set appropriate `timeout` to avoid immediate retries